RCSS Survey Data

 The Participatory Social Norms Survey was conducted by principal investigator, Dr. Allison Anoll.
 It was fielded in March 2018 using the online platform, GfK.
 It was conducted in both English and Spanish and lasted roughly 12 minutes.
 All respondents were US citizens who were at least eighteen years of age.
 1,000 White, 1,000 Latino, 1,003 Black, and 1,020 Asian respondents were included.

-The PSNS includes a wide-range of questions about social context, social norms, racial context, racialized policy attitudes, and demographic information.
+The PSNS includes a wide-range of questions about social context, social norms, policy attitudes, and demographic information.
 The full instrumentation is available here.
 It is used in the following publications and working papers:

 - The Obligation Mosaic: Race and Social Norms in US Political Participation.
 Allison Anoll.
 University of Chicago Press.

-- Race as Social Context.
+- Racial Context(s) in American Political Behavior.
 Allison Anoll, Lauren Davenport, and Rachel Lienesch.
+American Political Science Review.

 To access the PSNS, please write Dr. Allison Anoll at allison.p.anoll@vanderbilt.edu